ITV (Thailand): Thailand Independent Television (TITV)

 In 2006, Shin Corporation, iTV's majority shareholder, was acquired by Temasek Holdings, the investment company of the Singaporean government.
 Thai media activists strongly criticized the sale.
 After the 2006 military coup that ousted Thaksin Shinawatra, Thailand's interim civilian government voiced intentions to take over iTV if it failed to pay US$2.8 billion in fines.
 In February 2007, Prime Minister Surayud Chulanont appointed a new executive board consisting exclusively of civil servants.
 The station was renamed "Thailand Independent Television" (TITV).

 Prime Minister Surayud Chulanont announced that the government would acquire the station, intending to hand operations to the Public Relations Department, which already ran TVT Channel 11.
 Surayud promised that the station would not be taken off the air despite the controversy over concession fees.
 However, in 2007, the Prime Minister's Office announced that the station would be taken off the air at midnight on 6 March 2007, following the Cabinet's revocation of iTV's concession in early March 2007.
 Surayud apologized for not keeping his word.

 Then on 7 March 2007, Surayud reversed his decision and ordered that iTV continue broadcasting after the deadline had passed.

 Other government-controlled television stations like MCOT were expected to reap windfalls if iTV ended.

 Transformation into Thai PBS

 On 14 January 2008, Thailand's Government Public Relations Department delivered a non-negotiable letter ordering closure of the station.
 The station complied, ending the TITV broadcast at 00:08 AM the next day.
 In accordance with the Public Broadcasting Service Act, the station was transformed into the Thai Public Broadcasting Service or Thai PBS.

+ITV as a dormant company

+The 2023 election of Pita Limjaroenrat as prime minister of Thailand raised concerns about his links to the dormant ITV.
+In a Facebook post, Pita said that ITV's shares were transferred from his father's estate in 2007, but were subsequently delisted in 2014.
+Upon becoming a Member of Parliament, Pita disclosed his assets and liabilities to the National Anti-Corruption Commission.

+There were recent (from 2022) attempts to revive ITV with the aim of attacking Pita.
+ITV's description was changed from "a holding company principally engaged in the non-financial business" to "television media" in 2022, despite the company being unable to carry out television broadcasts.
+The description was changed again in 2023 to "advertising media and returns from investments".
+At a shareholders' meeting on April 26, 2023, there were concerns at the dormant company about ITV being in the media business or not.

+The shares Pita held at ITV were seen as a blockade for Pita becoming prime minister.
+Pita then said that he would transfer the shares in order to enter the government.